jpfulton/blog/content/blog/2023-07-20-azure-personal-network-vm-smbd/index.md

 ### Mount and Format the Data Disk

+With the operating system running and the firewall configured, the next step is to make use of the data disk.
+It was created in earlier step and is attached to the new machine.
+However, it does not yet have a usable file system.

+First, we need to identify the data disk from within the guest operating system.
+To do so we run the following commands.

+In a linux virtual machine, the disk will present itself as a device under `/dev/sd*`.
+However, the ordering in which the disk will appear is stable _during a single boot of the machine_ **not** _between boots of the machine_.
+As a result, the data disk may appear as `/dev/sda` during one boot and then reappear as `/dev/sdc` in a second boot of the machine.
+We can safely operate on the disk using its assigned device to format and mount the host filesystem for these operation, but we will need another mechanism to ensure it mounts cleanly after a reboot.
+That mechanism is discussed below.

 ```bash {2}{numberLines: true}{outputLines: 2-8}
 ls -la /dev/sd*
 brw-rw---- 1 root disk 8,  0 Jul 18 03:06 /dev/sda